BigSoftVideo/DOTE/tips.md

 Given that Projects are containers for one or more media clips of a single event (see above), then it is a good idea to name a Project after the event in question, perhaps including important meta-data.
 Given that one or more Transcripts can be created in a Project, then each could be named after the focus, phenomena and/or conventions of that specific Transcript.

+### How do I transcode a video or audio file if it does not import correctly or a waveform is not generated? <a id='tip1'></a>

+Sometimes a video or audio file cannot be opened by _DOTE_ or the waveform cannot be generated, neither with the inbuilt waveform generator nor using _FFmpeg_ (in [Settings](settings.md); see the [installation instructions](install.md)).
+There are a variety of reasons for this.

+If you haven't installed FFmpeg on your computer, then we recommend that you do this first, and manually add the file path in [Settings](settings.md).
+FFmpeg is a powerful open source video processor, which we cannot include inside DOTE for licensing reasons.
+Restart _DOTE_ and create a new Project and import the media again or open [Media Manager](media.md) and regenerate the waveform using the button on the far right for the relevant media.

+Another solution is to transcode the video into a format that _DOTE_ can understand and reimport it into the _DOTE_ project.

+- The free, open-source software [_HANDBRAKE_](https://handbrake.fr) does the job.
+With this software installed on Windows or macOS, you can import the source video quickly and easily transcode and export it into another format by selecting a preset such as `Web/Video Vimeo YouTube HQ` with the appropriate resolution.
+Don't worry about all the other technical options.
+Select a destination and click `Start Encode`.
+The exported video will retain the same length and frame rate as the original.

+If your video is greater than [4K resolution](https://en.wikipedia.org/wiki/4K_resolution), eg. more than `4096 x 2160`, then depending on the power of your computer, _DOTE_ may have problems playing and scrubbing through the video.
+If so, then transcode in the same manner as above, making sure to downscale from 8K or 5K, for example, to 4K or less.
+You could use this reduced version as a proxy in _DOTE_ for the purposes of transcription.

 ### How do I format my Transcripts? <a id='tip2'></a>